alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Trafficking and brokering

-You must have a trade control licence if you or your company is involved in:
+You must have a trade control licence if you or your company is involved in trafficking and brokering.

-- trafficking
-- technical assistance
-- brokering services
-- financing and financial assistance

-Trafficking and brokering can include anything that helps to transfer items from one country to another.
+This can include anything that helps to transfer items from one country to another.
 For example:

 - arranging or negotiating sales
 - arranging intra company transfers
 - drop shipping

-Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for a trade control licence.
+Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for a Standard Individual Trade Control licence.

 [How much does a licence cost?]

+##Providing financial assistance to traders

+You’ll need a separate financial assistance licence if you or your company provide financial assistance related to oil or gas services.

+This includes any type of advice or role in a financial transaction which would help banned or restricted trade (for example, processing a payment)

+Contact ECO to ask for the application form.

+##Providing technical assistance

+You’ll need a seperate technical assistance licence if you or your company provide technical service related to oil or gas.

+This could means:

+* repairs and maintenance
+* manufacture and assembly
+* any technical advice or consulting

+Contact ECO to ask for the application form.

 ##Your license responsibilities